Gildara/100-days-of-code/log.md

    **Today's Progress**: Worked on wikipedia reader.
 Read about closures.

-   **Thoughts**: I'm much happier when I am working on fcc stuff, because i truly belief it is the best way to learn.
+   **Thoughts**: I'm much happier when I am working on fcc stuff, because I truly belief it is the best way to learn.

   ### Day 37: August 22, 2017